 The 2004/2005 season was the last TTR season with only nine events and the Arctic Challenge as the final event.
 Big changes and expansion were on the horizon for the 2005/2006 season.

-Due to bad weather conditions, two out of three TTR finals at the Arctic challenge had to be cancelled.
+Due to bad weather conditions, two out of three TTR finals at the Arctic challenge were cancelled.

 2004/2005 TTR Champions: